wasita/magic-garden/README.md

 # magic garden auto-buyer bot

-Automatically monitors and purchases mythical eggs and seeds in the Magic Garden game.
+Automatically monitors and purchases seeds in the Magic Garden game.

 ## Features